Skip to content

 CLC, CLE, and CBS are valuable credentials - particularly for doulas, nurses, and community health workers who want to provide basic breastfeeding support.
 But they don't qualify you for the same scope of practice as an IBCLC, and they're generally not recognized for insurance reimbursement.

 If your goal is clinical lactation practice - especially private practice - the IBCLC is the credential you need.
-Many people complete a CLC first as a stepping stone, which is a perfectly valid approach (and the clinical hours count toward IBCLC requirements).
+Many people complete a CLC first as a stepping stone, which is a perfectly valid approach (the lactation work you do as a CLC can count toward the IBCLC clinical hours requirement, provided it meets the supervision rules for the pathway you choose).

 How Long Does It Take to Become an IBCLC?